CALCRIM No. 336. In-Custody Informant

 The committee awaits guidance from courts of review on the issue of whether this

-issue is resolved, the committee provides this version consistent with the language
+is resolved, the committee provides this version consistent with the language of the

 If the court concludes that the corroboration requirement applies to an out-of-court